Involution words: counting problems and connections to Schubert calculus for symmetric orbit closures

-A permutation $w \in S_n$ is \emph{dominant} if it is 132-avoiding, or equivalently if its Rothe diagram is the diagram of a partition (see \cite[Exercise 2.2.2]{Manivel}).
+As mentioned in the introduction, a permutation is \emph{dominant} if it is 132-avoiding.
+Alternatively, a permutation is dominant if and only if its Rothe diagram is the diagram of a partition \cite[Exercise 2.2.2]{Manivel}.
 A permutation $w \in S_n$ is \emph{Grassmannian} if it has at most one right descent, or equivalently if for some $r\geq 0$ it holds that $c_1(w) \leq \dots \leq c_r(w)$ and $c_i(w) = 0$ for all $i>r$.
-For permutations of these types, the corresponding Schubert polynomials have the following formulas, which appear \cite[Propositions 2.6.7 and 2.6.8]{Manivel}.
-Here, recall that $s_\lambda$ denotes the Schur function indexed by a partition $\lambda$.
+For permutations of these types, the corresponding Schubert polynomials have the following formulas.
+Let $s_\lambda$ denote the Schur function indexed by a partition $\lambda$.